Sustainable wedding flowers in Sussex | 7 simple eco-friendly ideas

-1. Shop local
+1. Choose local suppliers

-2. Request seasonal flowers
+2. Embrace seasonal flowers

 From left to right: 1.
 Kloon Hanoi ranuculus 2.
 Columbus double tulip 3. anemone 4.
 Coral Charm peony 5.
 Sarah Bernhardt peony 6.
 Cafe au Lait dahlia